 Registration and Liability

-Many organizations require that PEV-driving employees register their vehicle through an internal vehicle registration system or ticketing system that is managed by either administrative services, facilities, transportation or the security department.
-This registration allows the employer to accurately count the number and kind of vehicles (either plug-in hybrid electric or all-electric vehicles) that are actively utilizing the worksite's charging stations.
+Many organizations require that PEV-driving employees register their vehicle through an internal registration or ticketing system that is managed by administrative services, facilities, transportation, or the security department.
+This registration allows the employer to accurately count the number and kind of vehicles (either plug-in hybrid electric or all-electric vehicles) that are actively using the worksite's charging stations.
 Once registered, some employers provide employees with rearview mirror hangtags or window stickers that signal they have permission to charge to other employees and the entity responsible for enforcing charging policy.
-Lastly, depending on the charging station or charging service provider, the employer may also need to set up an account with the charging company and obtain access cards or key fobs for employees.
+Lastly, depending on the charging station or charging service provider, the employer may also need to set up an account with the charging network and obtain access cards or key fobs for employees.

-A registration form may include language that requires vehicle owners agree not to hold the employer responsible for any costs related to vehicle repairs, or for any damage to the vehicle that occurs while it is parked at the charging station.
+A registration form may include language that requires vehicle owners agree not to hold the employer responsible for any damage to the vehicle that occurs while it is parked at the charging station.
 It could also specify a timeframe that the employer is obligated to address maintenance issues with the charging stations once they have been notified of the problem.

 Some employers also require their PEV-driving employees to sign a standard waiver of liability or a user agreement.
 These documents stipulate, among other things, that the employee accepts responsibility for any risks associated with use of the workplace charging stations.
-The California Plug-In Electric Vehicle Collaborative recently found that liability is one of employers' top concerns around workplace charging stations.
 Some employers may require all employees using their parking facilities to sign a parking liability form.
 In this case, it is easy to add language specific to charging rather than creating a separate form.
 Employers are strongly encouraged to consult with their legal counsel regarding potential liability related to workplace charging stations.

-It is important to ensure PEV drivers are aware of who is administering the enforcement as well as the consequences for not following the stated charging policy.
+It is important to ensure PEV drivers are aware of who is enforcing the policy, as well as the consequences for not following the stated charging policy.
 There are many strategies for managing charging station sharing, including: